MonkeyLautee/weather_app/README.md

 # weather_app

+INSTALL THE APP IN YOUR PHONE FOR TESTING BY CLICKING ON:
+APK.apk

 ## Features

 - API is https://openweathermap.org
 - Show weather of current/selected location
-- Caching of weather information for a 20 mile radius, if already fetched.
+- Caching of weather information for a 20 miles (32168.88 metters) radius, if already fetched.
 Cache duration is 1 hour and after that refetch again.

 ## Set up instructions